CPCS 360 Excavator Above 10t (A59)

 The CPCS Excavator Course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold a operators ticket.
 With the ticket, they will be able to work on site.
-It is likely that the plant operator’s card will soon be compulsory to those who want to work on site and operate a dumper and roller.
+It is likely that the plant operator’s card will soon be compulsory for those who want to work on site and operate a dumper and roller.
 It is advised to obtain one in the near future.